jeroenmoons/drl_banana/Report.md

     * noisy networks could be an interesting alternative for the epsilon parameter

-4. Solving the problem from pixels instead of the ray traced state vectors, as suggested by the Udacity project description would be an interesting exercise.
+4. Solving the problem from pixels instead of the ray traced state vectors, as suggested by the Udacity project description would be an interesting exercise, mainly because I suspect the agent would be more intelligent regarding batches of bananas perceived in the distance (the agent using vector states only sees what's right in front of it).
+I think it would learn to see a cluster of yellow bananas and decide it is worth the trip.